• Home

 The Song

 Donna's version was recorded in Nashville at the legendary Hilltop Studios, with Engineer Steve Chandler, who has recorded everyone from Dolly Parton to Merle Haggard, and features Donna on piano and vocals.
 Also featured is guest Jenee Fleenor, who takes the song to another level as she dazzles the listener with some heavenly violin and viola.
-Jenee is the 2019, 2020 & CMA Musician of the Year, the first female to ever win this honor.
-Jenee plays with Blake Shelton full time, & is in the House Band on "The Voice."
-She has appeared with Blake on Saturday Night Live, Jimmy Fallon, Ellen, and countless other hit television shows.
+Jenee is the 2019, 2020, 2021, 2022 & 2023 CMA Musician of the Year, the first female to ever win this honor.
+Jenee has played with Blake Shelton, George Strait, Steven Tyler & countless other stars.
+She has played in the House Band on "The Voice."
+She has appeared on Saturday Night Live, Jimmy Fallon, Ellen, and countless other hit television shows.
 She's performed on The Grand Ole Opry with Dolly Parton & others.

 In tandem with this elegantly and beautifully crafted song, the featured music video was directed, written, and produced by two-time Emmy winner and North Carolina native Dean Jones of Atlantic & Pacific Studios.
 The video features John Boyd West, Gina Ferraro, a local musician, Chris Poole, of The Flint Hill Band and many other talented actors!